 How to make them:

 1. Make the pastry.
 Place the flour and salt into a large mixing bowl.
 Add the chilled diced butter.
 Rub the butter into the flour between your thumb and finger tips, until the mixture resembles course breadcrumbs.
+Stir the sugar into the crumbs.
 Tip the full fat cream cheese onto a plate and slice it up (avoid over handling it).
 Add it to the breadcrumb mixture.
 Use a pallet knife or the back of a dinner knife to cut through the mixture.
 Move the bowl around as you do so.
 Gradually the cream cheese will become coated in flour and will resemble course breadcrumbs.
 At this point use your hands to bring the dough together into one ball.